 Pastor Amen and the Elders recently met and discussed plans and actions of COVID-19 (Coronavirus), influenza, and other disease at St. Peter’s.
 There is no need to fear and yet we do not want to go about carelessly and to let you know we are aware of the situation and making proper precautions.

 Update 3/17: All worship services and activities are cancelled.
 Services will be available via livestream on Facebook Sunday at 9am and Wednesday Lenten service at 6pm, you do not need a Facebook account to access this page.

 Sunday School will be offered at 10am via, lessons and sheets will be mailed weekly to all.
 (Code: 608-635-4825)

-We desire you be able to receive the Lord’s Supper.
-A sign up is available for this Sundays 7:30am-8:45am, 9:45am-12pm; Mondays 7:45am-11am, 4-7pm; Wednesdays 4-7:30pm.
+We desire you be able to receive the Lord’s Supper, times available for this are Sundays 7:30am-8:45am, 9:45am-12pm; Mondays 7:45am-11am, 4-7pm; Wednesdays 4-7:30pm.
 If you desire Pastor to visit you at home and bring you the Lord’s Supper or if you have other times needed, please contact the church office.

 How should a Christian live in the midst of the widespread disease?

 Live like you are baptized.
 Laugh at the devil’s attempts to induce you to fear and panic.
 As Luther says, “Send those terrors right back to him” (LW 43:127).
 Be confident; you do not fear death, for you are united to Christ.

 We know there is a greater problem of sin in our world.
 Only the cleansing blood of Jesus Christ can save us.
 And so we will continue proclaiming His Word and administering His gifts in the Sacraments.